Congo prosecutors probe Israeli billionaire's loan to state mining company

-Two sources at Democratic Republic of Congo’s prosecutor’s office and two at the presidency, speaking on condition of anonymity, told Reuters that the investigation was focused on possible money laundering and fraud related to a loan issued in October 2017 by Gertler’s Fleurette Group.
+Two sources at Democratic Republic of Congo’s prosecutor’s office and two at the presidency, speaking on condition of anonymity, told Reuters the investigation was focused on possible money laundering and fraud related to a loan issued in October 2017 by Gertler’s Fleurette Mumi, which has since been renamed Ventora Development.

 In a statement, Gecamines interim director-general Jacques Kamenga confirmed that a company official was questioned by prosecutors last week, without naming the person.
 Kamenga denied any wrongdoing and said Gecamines provided investigators with all requested documents.